Alegzandr/piephp-doc/docs/getting-started/installation.md

 Before installing the framework, make sure your system meets the following requirements:

 -   PHP version 8.0 or later
+-   MySQL version 8.0 or later (or MariaDB version 15.0 or later)

 ### Installation Steps